Right 2 Dream Too: Location

 The encampment began at the original location in 2011.
 The Chinese Consolidated Benevolent Association objected to its presence next to the Chinatown Gate.
 In addition, the Portland Business Alliance sent a letter to city officials asking for removal or relocation of Right 2 Dream Too around December 2012.

 In 2013, the encampment and Portland city officials developed tentative plans to move the homeless camp to a city-owned parking lot under the Broadway Bridge in Portland's Pearl District.
 Additional locations for the camp's relocation have also been considered by the organization and city officials.
 Business and neighborhood leaders in the Pearl District have fought in opposition against the proposed Pearl District move.
 Complaints about its transient campsite to the city's Bureau of Development Services dried up and dropped to just one in a 12 month period by February 2015.
 Commissioner Dan Saltzman gave his opinion that "People that are concerned about their presence have given up.
 They've given up on us [city leaders].
 I think that has a lot to do with it."

 In 2015, the city considered moving the encampment to a lot next to a metal finishing business that has been at the same location for 72 years, and has been using the lot in question with permission for a long period.
 The proposal was blocked by a state land use board and the move did not materialize.
 The business sued the city for $9.9 million in 2018 alleging breach of agreement over the ordeal.
 This dispute was unresolved as of August 2020.
 A warehouse in Northwest Portland and a location in the industrial area of the central east side were considered as well, but did not materialize due to cost and neighborhood oppositions.
 In the site selection process, a developer pledged $800,000 to keep the campsite out of the Pearl District.

-In April 2017, the city agreed to allow the organized "Rest Area" to move to a land owned by the Portland Bureau of Transportation and stay for up to two years.
+In April 2017, the city agreed to allow the organized encampment to move to a land owned by the Portland Bureau of Transportation and stay for up to two years.
 The camp remained at the original location for over five years before moving to a temporary site in North Portland on N Thunderbird Way in July 2017.
 KATU announced in March 2019 that its lease was going to expire in April 2019.
-It was reported in August 2020 that the lease at this site has been extended until April 2021, and extended 2 more times, currently through April 2023.
+It was reported in August 2020 that the lease at this site has been extended until April 2021.

 The most recent encampment is located at its temporary site at 999 N Thunderbird Way near the Moda Center.